Sicilian Eggplant aka Caponata

 1 tablespoon capers

-1 tablespoon parsley, chopped (optional)
+1 tablespoon basil or parsley, chopped

 1. Heat up garlic and olive oil in a large sauté pan on medium heat.
 When you can smell the garlic, add the eggplant.
 Stir to coat the eggplant.
 Cover and stir intermittently until eggplant starts to soften.